Models Inc.: Broadcast

 Models Inc. aired on the Fox television network during the 1994–95 television season, premiering on June 29, 1994.
 Despite the presence of Gray and the mid-series introduction of Samms, the show's ratings remained poor, and it was canceled in 1995 when it placed 113th in the ratings with an average 7.1 rating.

-Home media

-Models Inc. is the only series in the Beverly Hills, 90210 franchise not to receive a DVD release to date.

 Reception

 Ken Tucker of Entertainment Weekly praised Kylie Travis, calling her the show's "major casting coup", but added that Models Inc. was "trying much too hard to match Melrose for self-consciously outrageous campiness."
 Tony Scott wrote in Variety, "No one does much acting, since not much is required, but the posturings are pretty.
 The couplings are so far uninviting, the script by creators South and Pratt off-the-rack material."
 David Hiltbrand of People described the show as "part underwear ad, part catfight, part Lifestyles of the Rich and Famous and part psycho ward" and noting that "so far it's also pretty stiff and strident, particularly in regard to the acting."